 Gwinn joined the Smithsonian in 1984 as the Libraries’ assistant director for collections management.
 Her career includes positions at the Library of Congress, the Council on Library Resources and the Research Libraries Group.

 A former Fulbright scholar at the University of Oxford in England, Gwinn holds a doctorate in American civilization from George Washington University, a master of arts in library science from the University of Michigan and a bachelor of arts from the University of Wyoming.
-She has been named a Distinguished Alumna of the University of Michigan School of Information, the University of Wyoming, which also awarded her an honorary degree in 2013.
+She has been named a Distinguished Alumna of the University of Michigan School of Information, Mortar Board and the University of Wyoming, which also awarded her an honorary degree in 2013.
 A frequent consultant and speaker, she has written on many library-related and historical subjects.
-Two of her publications were awarded the Waldo Gifford Leland prize of the Society of American Archivists and the American Library Association’s Blackwell North American Scholarship Award, respectively.
+Her publications have received the Waldo Gifford Leland prize of the Society of American Archivists and the American Library Association’s Blackwell North American Scholarship Award for two of her publications.
 Her most recent work has focused on the history of international publication exchange programs and the joint history of the Smithsonian Institution and the Library of Congress.

 # # #